 - Another good New York City alternative that’s not as crowded is Brooklyn Crab.
 You will be hard-pressed to find tour busses lining up at this local favorite, but there’s plenty of room, great food, and great views to enjoy the city.

-5. Non touristy things to do in NYC: Views - the best in New York?
+5. Best alternative New York sights - the best views in New York?

 I see a ton of people target the top of the Empire State Building as a destination, but for a less crowded and non touristy alternative, I highly recommend either the Top of the Rock or the top of One World Observatory.
 Both are excellent so from a view perspective I can’t recommend one over the other, but Top of the Rock will be less crowded.
 I actually prefer the view from both of these options over the Empire State Building.
 From Top of the Rock, you can see Central Park, and see a birds-eye view of the Empire State Building, and see Times Square.
 From One World Observatory, you get an excellent view of the entire city as well as a cool view of the Statue of Liberty, the bridges, and the outer boroughs

-6. Non touristy things to do in NYC: Entertainment - best alternative shows and comedy venues?
+6. Entertainment - alternative New York shows and comedy venues